Bellows Air Force Station

+History

 Created in 1917 as the Waimänalo Military Reservation on a former sugarcane plantation, the base was renamed Bellows Field in 1933 after Lt.
-Franklin Barney Bellows, a World War I war hero.
+Franklin Barney Bellows, a World War I pilot who was awarded the Distinguished Service Cross.
 Bellows Field was made a permanent military post in July 1941, and it was one of the airfields targeted during the attack on Pearl Harbor on December 7, 1941.
 The attack at Bellows Field killed two United States Army Air Forces airmen—George Allison Whiteman and Hans C. Christiansen—and injured six others.
-One B-17 bomber ("Skipper" 40-2049) was forced to land at Bellows during the attack when Japanese aircraft activity made landing at Hickam Field impossible.
+One B-17 bomber ("Skipper" 40–2049) was forced to land at Bellows during the attack when Japanese aircraft activity made landing at Hickam Field impossible.

+Post-war

 Bellows Field was used for recreational gliders in the late 1950s and early 1960s.
 A truck would tow a glider into the air, then the glider pilot would release the tow cable and then catch updrafts from the prevailing wind blowing inshore and deflecting upwards from the very nearby mountains.
 In this way the pilot could keep the glider in the air as long as desired.

 Bellows AFS was also the Air Force transmitter-facility site for long-haul high-frequency radio communications from the late 1950s until HF radio was largely replaced by the military satellite program.
 HF radio links were established using highly directional Sloping "V" antennas to Clark Air Base, Philippines, and McClellan AFB, California.
 Message circuits were originated or relayed at Hickam AFB, near Pearl Harbor, and sent to Bellows for re-transmission over the HF systems.
 The receiver site was geographically separated from the transmitter site to prevent RF interference from the high-power transmitters.

-Recreation Center
+Bellows Air Force Station

-In 1958, when the last runways were closed and the flying field status terminated, Bellows was renamed Bellows Air Force Station with a primary mission as an Armed Forces Recreation Center.
+In 1958, the last runways were decommissioned and the flying field status was terminated.
+Subsequently, Bellows was renamed to Bellows Air Force Station with a primary mission as an Armed Forces Recreation Center.
 As a Recreation Center, Bellows AFS provides beachfront cabins, camping, and limited condominium style apartments for active duty, reserve, and retired military personnel to stay in.
 Additionally, there is a small AAFES Express shopette, a paintball course, and Turtle Cove outdoor adventure program office.

 Front view of duplex cabin at Bellows AFS, Hawaii.

 View of rear of duplex cabin at Bellows AFS, Hawaii.
 Cabins come with charcoal barbecues, picnic tables and chairs.